scottgallant/test-jekyll/contact.md

 ---
 excerpt: Contact description
-in_menu: ""
+in_menu: ''
-keywords: ""
+keywords: ''
 layout: default
-permalink: /contact
+permalink: "/contact"
 summary: This is the summary i think and i hope
 title: Contact
+nothing_to_see_here: ''
 ---
 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)